-Health Hazard of Indoor Pollution
+Major Sources of Indoor Air Pollution

 According to the World Health Organization, indoor air pollution greatly increases the risk of both chronic obstructive pulmonary disease and acute respiratory infections in children.
 In developing nations, acute respiratory infection is the primary cause of death among children aged five or under.
 Health effects from indoor air pollutants may be experienced soon after exposure or, possibly, years later.

-The likelihood of immediate reactions to indoor air pollutants depends on several factors.
-Age and pre-existing medical conditions are two important influences.
+Symptoms of some diseases such as asthma, hypersensitivity pneumonitis, and humidifier fever, may also show up soon after exposure to some indoor air pollutants.
+The likelihood of immediate reactions to indoor air pollutants depends on several factors such as age and pre-existing medical conditions.
 In other cases, whether a person reacts to a pollutant depends on individual sensitivity, which varies tremendously from person to person.

-Long-term Health Effects
+Long-Term Health Effects

 It is important to try to improve the indoor air quality at your home even if symptoms are not noticeable.
 While pollutants commonly found in indoor air are responsible for many harmful effects, there is considerable uncertainty about what concentrations or periods of exposure are necessary to produce specific health problems.
 People also react very differently to exposure to indoor air pollutants.